lucidrains/spline-based-transformer/README.md

-# spline-based-transformer
+## Spline-Based Transformer (wip)

-Implementation of the proposed Spline-Based Transformer from Disney Research
+Implementation of the proposed <a href="https://www.youtube.com/watch?v=AzolLlIbKhg">Spline-Based Transformer</a> from Disney Research